neptune-ai/neptune-client-scale/README.md

 ### Configure API token and project

-1. Log in to your Neptune Scale workspace.
+1. Log in to your Neptune workspace.
 1. Get your API token from your user menu in the bottom left corner.

     > If you're a workspace admin, you can also set up a service account.
 This way, multiple people or machines can share the same API token.
 To get started, access the workspace settings via the user menu.